 Refer to the illustration below for suggested typical installation.
 The installation of unions or flexible copper connectors is recommended on the hot and cold water connections so that the water heater may be easily disconnected for servicing if necessary.
-The HOT and COLD water connections are clearly marked and are 3/4" NPT on all models.
+The HOT and COLD water connections are clearly marked on the water heater.
 Install a shut-off valve in the cold water line near the water heater.